 - Add the Facebook pixel to your target landing pages and on their corresponding ‘thank you’ pages.

 - Create a remarketing campaign that serves sponsored messages to audiences that have visited your landing page but not continued to your “thank you” page to re-attempt to convert them with your bot.
 The advantage of using a sponsored message over a regular ad here is that your prospect will see a notification in their Facebook inbox when you reach out to them about your offer.
 With a regular News Feed or sidebar ad, they won’t.

 - Get your new leads to convert again by serving sponsored messages to audiences that have visited your “thank you” pages to offer them an additional resource that pushes them further down the marketing funnel.
 For a product, this might be a relevant upsell or cross-sell.
 For a free resource like an ebook or tip sheet, it might be a demo or case study.

 And you can do all this with little maintenance.
 Once it’s set up, it will guide your prospects to conversion almost automatically.

 There are over 1 billion messages sent from Facebook Messenger users to businesses each month.
 Are you using the platform to market your product or service?
 Will you take advantage of the new ad types?

-Let us know in the comments, then build a landing page to send your Facebook Messenger traffic to with the most designer-friendly platform available.
+Download the free guide below, then build a landing page to send your Facebook Messenger traffic to with the most designer-friendly platform available.